 Attention: Program Directors of Child Care and Development Programs

-This Management Bulletin informs existing California Department of Education (CDE), Early Education and Support Division (EESD) contractors of the changes to the California Code of Regulations, Title 5 (5 CCR ), Education, Section 18272 regarding the Desired Results Developmental Profile.
+This Management Bulletin informs existing California Department of Education (CDE), Early Learning and Care Division (ELCD) contractors of the changes to the California Code of Regulations, Title 5 (5 CCR), Education, Section 18272 regarding the Desired Results Developmental Profile.
 The regulations became effective August 15, 2008.